Disinhibited social engagement disorder: Signs and symptoms

-A disorganized attachment style is associated with DSED.
-Disorganized attachment is common amongst children living in institutions such as foster care.
-Children living in these institutions have an increased risk of DSED.
+DSED is also associated with a disorganized attachment style, and is commonly seen in children living in foster care institutions.

-DSED can cause symptoms commonly associated with attention deficit hyperactivity disorder (ADHD), and can be comorbid with cognitive, language and speech delay.
-Additionally, children who are socially disinhibited but who have not experienced neglect should not be diagnosed with DSED.
-In such cases, the child's behavior can be explained by other disorders such as Williams syndrome, which often has similar symptoms to DSED.
+Children with DSED can display symptoms commonly associated with attention deficit hyperactivity disorder (ADHD).
+The disorder is often comorbid with cognitive, language and speech delay.
+DSED is not the likely diagnosis for socially disinhibited children who have not experienced neglect; in such cases, the child's behavior can be attributed by other disorders such as Williams syndrome, a genetic disorder which has similar symptoms to DSED.

 Risk factors

-DSED is a result of negligent, absent, or inconsistent primary caregivers in the first few years of childhood.
-Children who are institutionalized may receive inconsistent care or become isolated during hospitalization (as when children may be cared for by many different staff members during an inpatient stay).
-Parental issues such as mental health problems, depression, personality disorder, absence, poverty, teen parenting, or substance abuse interfere with attachment.
+DSED is commonly seen in children with negligent, absent, or inconsistent primary caregivers, particularly in the first few years of childhood.
+Children who are institutionalized may receive inconsistent care or suffer from periods of prolonged isolation during hospitalization' this is typically seen during inpatient stays, when a child may receive care from many different staff members.
+Parental issues such as mental health problems, depression, personality disorder, absence, poverty, teen parenting, or substance abuse may also interfere with attachment.

 Diagnosis

-The ICD-10 definition is: "A particular pattern of abnormal social functioning that arises during the first five years of life and that tends to persist despite marked changes in environmental circumstances, e.g. diffuse, nonselectively focused attachment behavior, attention-seeking and indiscriminately friendly behavior, poorly modulated peer interactions; depending on circumstances, there may also be associated emotional or behavioral disturbance."
+The International Classification of Diseases defines DSED as "a particular pattern of abnormal social functioning that arises during the first five years of life and that tends to persist despite marked changes in environmental circumstances, e.g. diffuse, nonselectively focused attachment behavior, attention-seeking and indiscriminately friendly behavior, poorly modulated peer interactions; depending on circumstances, there may also be associated emotional or behavioral disturbance."
+Attention deficit hyperactivity disorder is a common differential diagnosis.

-Differential diagnosis can be attention deficit hyperactivity disorder.

-Adolescents who exhibit symptoms of DSED can often be misdiagnosed due to several contributing factors, such as a history of neglect, an overidentifying or misidentifying of symptoms through incorrect differential diagnosis, and disregarding comorbid conditions that could account for their symptoms.

-However, it is essential to mention the intersectionality between contributing factors and DSED and how they influence the symptomatic behavior of children diagnosed with DSED.
+Adolescents who exhibit symptoms of DSED can often be misdiagnosed due to several contributing factors, such as a history of neglect, an overidentifying or misidentifying of symptoms through incorrect differential diagnosis, and the disregarding of comorbid conditions that could account for their symptoms.
+Several contributing factors to DSED may influence the symptomatic behavior of children diagnosed with the disorder.
 For example, adolescents diagnosed with DSED and ADHD experience overlapping symptoms that are essential to identify in order to make appropriate diagnoses and treatment plans.

 Treatment

-Two effective treatment approaches are play therapy or expressive therapy which help form attachment through multi-sensory means.
-Some therapy can be nonverbal.
+Play therapy and expressive therapy are two effective treatment approaches that have shown success at forming feelings of attachment in children through multi-sensory means.
+Such therapies allow for nonverbal communication to bridge gaps between the child and their therapist.

 Prognosis

-Over time, the nature of the behaviors of a child with disinhibited social engagement disorder can evolve during their preschool, middle school, and adolescent years.
+The behavior of a child with disinhibited social engagement disorder typically changes and evolves during their preschool, middle school, and adolescent years.